 When the student has reached four absences without a medical certificate in any study, an absence notification will be filled out and sent home by the class teacher and a copy is to be provided to the administration office where it will be forwarded to the student’s teachers and VCE coordinator.
 When eight absences without a medical certificate have accrued in any study, ‘N’ will automatically be recorded as the unit result.

-In order for teachers to confirm an approved absence on their attendance records the student must provide each of the classroom teachers affected with a copy of a medical certificate appropriately dated (not sure this is needed anymore as per the last change).
+In order for teachers to confirm an approved absence on their attendance records the student must present a copy of the appropriately dated Medical Certificate to the Administration Office, which will then be communicated to all class teachers.
 The original medical certificate will be passed on to the VCE Coordinator and filed for safe keeping.
 This is necessary in the event of an audit by the VCAA and also facilitates the application process for Special Provision, should this become necessary.

 Other absences may, in some instances, be converted to approved absences by using subject credits.
 This enables students to keep up with work demands of classes missed while still pursuing other enriching school based interests.